-Consistent wind, turquoise blue waters, friendly locals, and plenty of authentic experiences, are just a few of the many reasons Mindoro should be on your kitesurfing holiday bucket list.
-Mindoro is an unspoilt slice of kiting paradise should you chose to take the path less travelled.
-One of over 7000 islands in the Philippines, its proximity to the Northern point of the Philippines, means it experiences strong wind between November to March, arguably more so than the infamous Boracay.
+Consistent wind, turquoise blue waters, friendly locals, and plenty of authentic experiences are a few reasons Mindoro should be on your kitesurfing holiday bucket list.
+Mindoro is an unspoilt slice of kiting paradise should you take a less travelled path.
+One of over 7000 islands in the Philippines, its proximity to the Northern point of the Philippines means it experiences strong wind between November to March, arguably more so than the infamous Boracay.

 Wind and Weather